garden bugs i have known: knowledge is power

 I LOVE THAT the species name for this bug, hilare or hilaris, means cheerful or lively, and indeed its nymph stage (top photo) is colorful as a clown.
 The adults are bright green and shield-shaped.
 With its sharp, piercing mouthparts, the green soldier or stink bug is good at eating most anything plant-wise, but really enjoys black cherry, flowering dogwood, pine, highbush blueberries, apples, eggplants, tomatoes and much more.
 A more complete list of the green stink bug’s diet and a look at its life-cycle.
 They can damage soybean crops, and out West, Acrosternum is a pest of almonds.

-Squash Bug, Anasa tristis
+squash bug, Anasa tristis

-IF THE GREEN SOLDIER BUG’S name is cheerful, the most common squash bug’s, Anasa tristis, says it is sad–which is what it was making me a couple when I was picking these guys off regularly earlier this summer.
+IF THE GREEN SOLDIER BUG’S name is cheerful, the most common squash bug’s, Anasa tristis, says it is sad–which is what it was making me when I was picking these guys off regularly earlier this summer.
 How to prevent and eliminate squash bugs.

 Lema daturaphila or trilinea

 WHEN I FIRST SAW THESE on my potato foliage in late spring, I thought they were cucumber beetles who’d gotten lost.
 But then I looked closer: the three-lined potato beetles‘ heads are orange, not dark, and so is their thorax.
 I squashed a lot of eggs I found on the foliage undersides, at first fearing I had Colorado potato beetles in the making, and kept after it until no more appeared.
 Though not as voracious as the Colorado potato beetle, I still didn’t want an unchecked outbreak of this first-time visitor to the garden.
 Apparently Lema will also chew on foliage of tomatoes and eggplants, but likes tomatillos best of all.
 A Rutgers factsheet on this pest.